bartongroup/slivka/_sources/getting_started.rst.txt

 Config files
 ------------

+Configuration files contain parameters controlling the behaviour of slivka and also serve as description of services (programs) that can be run with it.
-Configuration files live outside of the slivka module and provide system settings and service information.
+The configuration files are situated outside of the slivka package to guarantee portability and better isolation from the slivka internals.
 As a system administrator, you are responsible for creating and maintaining those configuration files, so the rest of this tutorial will be mostly dedicated to them.